- Print this page

 Housing Pathways is making it simpler, fairer and easier for people to apply for and be matched with housing assistance.

-To make this process easier and fairer, Housing NSW, and 25 community housing providers worked together to set up one application system under Housing Pathways.
+To make this process easier and fairer, FACS Housing, and 25 community housing providers worked together to set up one application system under Housing Pathways.

-Now, you are able to fill out a single application form to apply for housing owned by Housing NSW, participating community housing providers or Aboriginal housing owned by the Aboriginal Housing Office.
+Now, you are able to fill out a single application form to apply for housing owned by FACS Housing, participating community housing providers or Aboriginal housing owned by the Aboriginal Housing Office.

 A single statewide waiting list called the NSW Housing Register has been created.
-This register includes all clients on the Housing NSW waiting list and participating community housing provider waiting lists.
+This register includes all clients on the FACS Housing waiting list and participating community housing provider waiting lists.

 Community housing provides affordable rental housing to around 18,000 households on low-tomoderate incomes across NSW.
 The NSW Government has made a commitment to grow community housing so there are 30,000 homes by 2016.
 This means you have more choice to apply for housing with different providers and through Housing Pathways, you are able to do this through one application process.